marcusdeheus/marcusdeheus.github.io/index.md

 layout: home
 title: Home
 landing-title: 'Welcome to KAP1'
-description: We find outstanding talents from top management consultancies for management functions in the areas of strategy, corporate development, and m&a, as well as civil, mechanical, and electrical engineers for more technically oriented management functions.
+description: We find outstanding talents from McKinsey, BCG, Bain, AT Kearney, Roland Berger, Strategy&, etc. for management functions in the areas of strategy, corporate development, and m&a, as well as civil, mechanical, and electrical engineers for more technically oriented management functions.
 image: null
 author: null
 show_tile: false